-That’s why Bitcoin is not only a form of currency, but also an asset that can be used just like other assets to get a loan.
+Since Bitcoin is not only a form of currency, but also a store of value, it can be used like other assets as collateral for a loan.

 Here is a deeper look at a couple popular Bitcoin loan companies: